Bonial-International-GmbH/ingress-monitor-controller/README.md

 and their documentation in [`pkg/config/annotations.go`](pkg/config/annotations.go).

-### Admission Webhook
+### Source Range Rewriting

-The `ingress-monitor-controller` also provides an admission webhook which automatically adds the monitor provider's source IP ranges to the `nginx.ingress.kubernetes.io/whitelist-source-range` annotation of an ingress if the following rules apply:
+The `ingress-monitor-controller` will automatically adds the monitor provider's source IP ranges to the `nginx.ingress.kubernetes.io/whitelist-source-range` annotation of an ingress if the following rules apply:

 - If the `ingress-monitor.bonial.com/enabled` annotation is `false` or not present, do nothing.